 When you work with a managed IT service provider, you can expect to get to know the people you need to work with but it won’t be exactly the same as the relationships that your employees have together because they aren’t part of the same company culture.

 Covering All the IT Bases

-Let’s face it, unless you’re a very large company and you have the resources to staff every IT and cybersecurity specialty that you need, internal IT is only going to partially cover what you need.
+Let’s face it, unless you’re a very large company and you have the resources to staff every IT and cybersecurity specialty that you need, internal IT is only going to partially cover what you need and break fix IT isn’t going to be any better.
 It’s time to explore managed IT services.

 You may never have considered this before because you thought your company was too small, your needs too simple, or that managed IT was beyond your means.
-The truth is that working with an MSP will actually help you get more value out of your technology and may even cost less money than what you’re paying now.
+The truth is that working with an MSP will actually help you get more value out of your technology.
+It’s cost effective and may even cost less money than what you’re paying now.

-At Bellwether, we bring a holistic approach to technology management to organizations that have from 10 to 300 employees.
+At Bellwether, we bring a holistic approach to technology management to organizations that have from 10 to 300 employees, all for a flat monthly fee.
 Our proven model for managed IT service delivery makes it possible for you to be strategic with your use of technology so you can move your business forward.
 When you’re strategic, you can focus IT resources on your goals, improve how you manage risks, plan and budget for the future – all while giving employees and customers the technology experience they crave.

 Contact us to explore what this would look like for your company.